-IC Validator is a signoff DRC / LVS tool that has been architected and proven for in-design physical verification at leading-edge process nodes.
-It delivers excellent scalability for efficient utilization of available hardware, superior ease-of-use for the physical designer, and high programmability for easier runset development.
+IC Validator is a comprehensive signoff DRC / LVS tool architected and proven for In-Design physical verification at leading-edge process nodes.
+It delivers excellent scalability, superior ease-of-use for the physical designer, and high programmability for easier runset development.

-IC Validator is seamlessly integrated with IC Compiler for In-Design physical verification.
-This award-winning technology accelerates design closure for manufacturing by enabling independent signoff quality analysis and automatic repair, including Double Patterning Technology (DPT) decomposition checking — all within the implementation environment.
+IC Validator is seamlessly integrated with IC Compiler II for In-Design physical verification.
+This award-winning technology accelerates design closure for manufacturing by enabling independent signoff quality analysis and automatic repair within the implementation environment.

-IC Validator is fully qualified and silicon proven by major foundries and IDMs for physical signoff at advanced nodes.
+IC Validator is fully certified and silicon proven by major foundries and IDMs for physical signoff.

 - Download Datasheet

-Prevailing approaches to physical design today can be described as implement-then-verify, resulting in multiple time-consuming iterations between design and signoff.
+Prevailing approaches to physical design can be described as implement-then-verify, resulting in multiple time-consuming iterations between design and signoff.
 This cumbersome flow is due to the lack of signoff-quality physical verification during design implementation.
-At the 40nm technology node and beyond, the implement-then-verify flow is slow and may complicate convergence as layout corrections can alter key design metrics such as area, timing and power.
-And, at 20nm, the introduction of a clear new challenge, DPT compliance, is placing an unprecedented burden on physical designers.
+At the 40nm technology node and below, the implement-then-verify flow is slow and may complicate convergence as layout corrections can alter key design metrics such as area, timing and power.
+And, at 20nm and below, the introduction of a clear new challenge, DPT compliance, is placing an unprecedented burden on physical designers.

-IC Validator is specifically architected for in-design physical verification, bringing the power of full signoff physical verification constraints into the design phase without imposing time-consuming stream-in and stream-out of layout data.
-Using in-design physical verification, DRC and manufacturing issues are caught much earlier in the design cycle, reducing or eliminating late-stage surprises close to tapeout.
-With in-design verification, specific layer, rules and selected areas of layout can be targeted incrementally, providing a speed-up in overall design completion time.
+IC Validator is specifically architected for In-Design physical verification, bringing the power of full signoff physical verification constraints into the design phase with IC Compiler II without imposing time-consuming stream-in and stream-out of layout data.
+Using In-Design physical verification, DRC and manufacturing issues are caught much earlier in the design cycle, reducing or eliminating late-stage surprises close to tapeout.
+With In-Design verification, specific layer, rules and selected areas of layout are targeted incrementally, providing a speed-up in overall design completion time.
 Design rule violations discovered during verification — including DPT limiting layout patterns — can be automatically fixed within the global timing and area context of the design, reducing the impact of the correction.
 In addition, chip finishing operations typically performed during physical verification, such as metal fill, are managed in a similar fashion.
-Working with IC Compiler, IC Validator’s in-design flow delivers significantly faster runtimes and dramatically reduces chip finishing iterations by performing signoff quality, timing-driven metal fill and also double patterning decomposition during the design phase.
+Working with IC Compiler II, IC Validator’s In-Design flow delivers significantly faster runtimes and dramatically reduces chip finishing iterations by performing signoff quality, timing-driven metal fill and also double, triple and quad patterning decomposition during the design phase.

 High Performance and Scalability

-The complexity of the physical verification task has grown substantially at the 40nm process node, and is getting worse at 28nm and beyond.
+The complexity of the physical verification task has grown substantially at the newer process nodes, and is getting worse at 20nm and below.
 To address the capacity and performance requirements of physical verification at advanced nodes, IC Validator is architected for excellent scalability and efficient utilization of available hardware.

 Multithreading: IC Validator’s multithreading approach significantly shortens execution time on modern multicore CPUs.

-Scalability: IC Validator provides near-linear scalability across a distributed computing network, supporting a 24X run time acceleration on a 32-CPU network and enabling completion of any physical verification task overnight.
-(See Figure 1)
+Scalability: IC Validator provides near linear scalability across a distributed computing network, supporting a 40X run time acceleration on a 64-CPU network and enabling completion of most physical verification tasks overnight.
+(See Figure 1).

 On-Demand Load Balancing: Intelligent job scheduling keeps all cores equally busy to minimize the total job completion time.

-Memory-Aware Scheduling: IC Validator’s scheduler distributes jobs so as to avoid exceeding any individual computer’s memory capacity.
+Memory-Aware Scheduling: IC Validator’s scheduler distributes jobs to avoid exceeding any individual computer’s memory capacity.
 This avoids delays caused by paging when memory is exceeded.

 Enhanced Productivity with In-Design Physical Verification